-Unmet Need: Effective but patient-friendly drug for treatment of obesity
+Unmet Need: Effective but patient-friendly drug for treatment of obesity and metabolic diseases

 The Technology: Efficacious, extended-release oral formulation of hunger-suppressing hormone